What does this guide on Why are Goals Important contain?

 As I started work and realized I didn’t like the corporate world, my goal became to find the one thing that I wanted to do.
 Switching from ideas of going for a culinary course to opening a restaurant to going for an MFA to finally taking up writing as a career, I didn’t settle until I found my calling.

 Now my goal is to write better every day and make my writing reach people.
 Every morning I cannot wait to sit on my desk.
 I don’t take phone calls.
-I feel burdened by the presence of house help.
-I communicate minimally even with my partner for I don’t want to get distracted from my morning thoughts.
+I isolate myself from everyone at home and the house help.

 A lot of people say that having goals isn’t enough.
 That’s true.
-You need to work to achieve your goal.
+You need to work to achieve your goal — I have put together the 12 methods I have followed since I’m 15 in this how to achieve your goal article.

 But a goal is that invincible force that pushes you towards the one thing you want.